Part 2: Stevens-Johnsons Syndrome, the Beginning

 By the time we arrived at the doctor’s office, Kyle was much worse.
 His fever was 102, he could not catch his breath, he was so pale and was totally freaked out.
 His throat hurt.
 His voice was hoarse and he sounded like a very sad baby seal.

 By Sunday Night, October 24, Kyle began complaining about how his eyes felt like they had sandpaper in them.
 Then after his shower the next morning he complained about how his eyes had been glued together.
-I had not seen them because he had already washed them out.
-I thought he may be getting Pink Eye, but because I had not seen Kyle’s eyes glued shut, I wasn’t quite sure and even considered allergies.
-His eyes seemed red, but fine.
-Up until then Kyle hated missing school and because he had sick so much already, I washed out his eyes and sent him on his way.
+Because he had already washed them outI did see his glue-y eyes.
+My motherly logic dictated that he was probably getting Pink Eye.
+Again, because I had not seen Kyle’s eyes glued shut, I wasn’t quite sure and even considered allergies.
+Sure, his eyes were red, but I thought he would be fine.
+Additionally, Kyle hates missing school.
+Because he had already been sick so, instead of keeping him home, I washed out his eyes and sent him on his way.

-Eli had a play date that day and at 3:05 PM I arrived at after-school-pick-up and the very first words out of Kyle’s mouth as he pointed fervently at his eyes were, “Mom, my eyes really hurt!
-They sting!
-I cannot stand it!
-They burn!”
 I felt guilty for sending him to school and could tell things were much worse.
-I immediately asked if he wanted to go to the doctor half expecting him to say no. Emphatically he answered, “Yes!”
+I immediately asked if he wanted to go to the doctor half expecting him to say no. Emphatically he answered,

 Because we had seen the Park City Pediatricians for Kyle’s initial Croup diagnosis, I called them again and scheduled another appointment.
 When we arrived, the office staff said the doctor was forty minutes behind.
-Because we live so close I told them we would go home and then come back.
-In those short forty minutes and on our way back to the Doctor’s office, Kyle suddenly freaked out and blurted, “Mom, I think I burnt my tongue from my hot cocoa!
-I can hardly open my mouth.”
-Because we were going back to the doctor I asked if I could have the doctor look at his tongue too.
-“Yes!
-Yes!
-Please!
-It hurts.
-I don’t think I can open my mouth.”
+Because we live so close, I told them we would go home and then come back.
+In those short forty minutes and on our way back to the Doctor’s office, Kyle suddenly freaked out and blurted,

 Kyle stayed home the next day.
 However, because my neighbor had planned a wonderful pumpkin carving party and because Kyle seemed better after resting all day, we let him go.
 Kyle, Eli and I went to the neighbors while Dave, who was also getting sick and who was leaving early the next morning for a business trip, slept.
 As the night progressed Kyle’s eyes and face became even more swollen.
 His lips looked as if a bad Plastic Surgeon over-injected him with Collagen.
 The other mothers, who I do not know well, noticed Kyle’s face, talked amongst themselves, worked each other into a frenzy and then mentioned things like Cellulitis, the dangers of terrible eye infections and of course, death.
-And of course, I was completely spooked!
+I was completely spooked!
 The women continued to insist that I rush Kyle to the ER.
 Regardless of what was really going on, somewhere deep inside of me I had a feeling that something very serious was wrong.
 I just did not know what.

 My neighbor graciously offered to keep Eli and because I knew Dave was not feeling well and also leaving for a business trip the next morning, I accepted.
 I took Kyle home.
 Instead of racing to the Emergency Room, I paged the pediatrician and then called my friend, who is also my doctor.
 After talking to my them, after weighing the history of the situation and listening to how Kyle’s cough sounded, they both encouraged me to take him to the Emergency Room at Primary Children’s Medical Center.
 The Pediatrician told me to prepare and pace myself in case they keep Kyle over night.
 She thought they would put him in the Quick Treatment Care Facility and give him IV Antibiotics to push the infection out of his system.
 I packed a bag for Kyle and gathered his favorite Blanky Car (Blanket) and Bully (stuffed animal).
 We were on our way driving down Parley’s Canyon in the very first big snowstorm of the season.